EricLee0224/PAD/README.md

 python auroc_metric_feature.py --obj 9
 ```
 ### License
-Code is open-source under an MIT License.
+Our code for PAAD is open-source under an MIT License.

 ---
 ### Contact Us